-In previous events, participants reported making an average of 5 new professional contacts.
-The quality of the training tracks and contest were each rated at greater than 4.5 out of 5.
+The quality of the training tracks and exercise were each rated at greater than 4.5 out of 5.

 We do not charge participants to attend this training, but you'll need to arrange your own transportation and hotel.
 A government-rate block of rooms may be available for the event, and instructions to reserve a room in that block will be provided at the time of registration and in your confirmation email.

 Is this a conference?

 No, this is not a conference.
 This is a training event.
 This event has been exempted in iPortal.

 You should receive a confirmation email shortly after registering.
 If you don't receive one or are unsure, email email@example.com and we'll verify your registration status.